top of page

 When a person or business sets aside money to cover losses instead of buying insurance.

-👉 Exam keyword: “retention of risk”
+👉 Exam keyword: Assuming all of the loss

 Adverse Selection